kubernetes/community/sig-windows/CONTRIBUTING.md

 ## Building Kubernetes for Windows from Source

-The Kubernetes build scripts have not been ported to Windows, so it's best to run in a Linux VM where you can run the same Docker container used in the official Kubernetes builds.
+There are two easy ways to quickly start building and using Kubernetes on Windows, from source:

+- The https://github.com/kubernetes-sigs/sig-windows-dev-tools/ project gives you an onramp for testing and building Kubernetes in a fully automatic fashion, with a Windows node you can test, ssh into, and hack around in.
+- Manually using the Kubernetes build scripts (must be done in a Linux VM with Docker).
 This simplifies the steps, but means that you cannot build under Windows Subsystem for Linux (WSL).

 It's best to skim over the [Building Kubernetes](https://github.com/kubernetes/kubernetes/blob/master/build/README.md) guide if you have never built Kubernetes before to get the latest info.
 These steps are a summary focused on cross-building the Windows node binaries (kubelet & kube-proxy).